 He didn’t say “do as I say” and then not do as He said.

-We know when Jesus teaches about turning the other cheek that He’s not banning the use of force by government, or self-defense against a serious personal assault, or even fleeing to avoid harm.
-He speaks, rather, of our heart’s desire for personal revenge when insulted (as in the insult of a back-handed slap against the cheek in the Mt.
+We know when Jesus teaches about turning the other cheek (in Matthew 5) that He is not banning self-defense against a serious personal assault, or banning the use of force by government, or even saying we shouldn’t flee to avoid harm.
+He speaks, rather, of our heart’s desire for personal revenge when we’re insulted (as in the insult of the back-handed slap against the cheek in the Mt.
 5 teaching).
-He speaks of our need to trust God when unjustly treated, trusting that He makes all things right (Rom.
+He speaks of our need to trust God when we’re unjustly treated.
+We’re to trust that He makes all things right for us, in the end (Rom.
 12:19).

 Something so very different

 Though I know I was technically wrong, it’s still hard for me to shake the angry feeling that I was set up.
 I want that municipality to come clean.
 I want them to admit that I was set up at their speed trap because they wanted to gain from my bank account.
+I want them to relent and say I was right.
 And because I recognize within myself the desire for, not necessarily vengeance, but certainly vindication, I love Jesus more.